Interesting in stargazing in India? After years of chasing dark night skies, my favorite spots for shooting stars and meteor showers India.

 On a dark, lonely night in Pachmarhi – Madhya Pradesh’s only “hill station” – I found myself under an incredible night sky with a naturalist from Forsyth Lodge and a local guide from Pachmarhi.
 The three of us, lost souls in our own ways, stood there watching the crescent moon set behind the hills, deciphering constellations and hearing rustling in the bushes – this is tiger territory after all!

 Then a police jeep showed up and demanded to know what two guys and a girl were doing out there in the darkness.
 The photos on my camera saved us, as we tried to explain we’re out stargazing and that’s only possible in complete darkness.
 They left us with a warning to “do this stars thing quickly and leave.”

 Oh India, under a sky full of stars, your inner darkness is fascinating too!

 Practical tips for stargazing in Madhya Pradesh:

 - Stay: Club a trip to Pachmarhi with a visit to Satpura National Park, where I loved staying at the eco-friendly Forsyth Lodge – home to gorgeous dark night skies as well.
 Experience Pachmarhi with one of their naturalists and preferred guide from Pachmarhi for an immersive wildlife and stargazing experience.
+I can imagine it to be the most perfect spot for meteor showers India.
 Note that budget accommodation in Pachmarhi is very basic.

 - Getting there: The closest airport is Nagpur, from where Satpura National Park is a 3-4 hour drive.
 Pachmarhi is a 2-3 hour drive from Forsyth Lodge.